ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

 Interruptible key agreement
 ---------------------------

-Most key agreement algorithms are computationally expensive.
+Most key-agreement algorithms are computationally expensive.

-An interruptible key agreement operation can be used instead of calling `psa_key_agreement()`, in applications that have bounded execution requirements for use cases involving key agreement.
+An interruptible key-agreement operation can be used instead of calling `psa_key_agreement()`, in applications that have bounded execution requirements for use cases involving key agreement.

-An interruptible key agreement operation is used as follows:
+An interruptible key-agreement operation is used as follows:

-1. Allocate an interruptible key agreement operation object, of type `psa_key_agreement_iop_t`, which will be passed to all the functions listed here.
+1. Allocate an interruptible key-agreement operation object, of type `psa_key_agreement_iop_t`, which will be passed to all the functions listed here.
 #.
 Initialize the operation object with one of the methods described in the documentation for `psa_key_agreement_iop_t`, for example, `PSA_KEY_AGREEMENT_IOP_INIT`.
 #.
 Call `psa_key_agreement_iop_setup()` to specify the algorithm, and provide the private key and the peer public key.
 #.
 Call `psa_key_agreement_iop_complete()` to finish the key agreement and output the shared secret, until this function does not return :code:`PSA_OPERATION_INCOMPLETE`.